dhmmasson/testDrivenDevelopment/Home.md

 # Advanced Programming
-This is the wiki for the Estia class Advanced Programming class.
+This is the wiki for the Estia Advanced Programming class.
 > **Outline**
 - [Advanced Programming](#advanced-programming)
   * [Educational Goals of the class](#educational-goals-of-the-class)